cesbo/help/src/content/docs/en/astra/delivery-http/auth-backend.md

     order: 22
 ---

-The HTTP Backend authorization is a client authorization on the third-party service, known as Middleware.
+HTTP Backend authorization lets you use your existing user management system (Middleware) to control access to your streams.
+Instead of managing users in Astra, you can connect to your current platform like Ministra, IPTVportal, or a custom system.

-## Process
+## How it works

 ![HTTP Backend](https://cdn.cesbo.com/help/astra/delivery/http-hls/auth/http-backend.svg)

-1. Client initiates a request to access a TV channel.
-This request contains identification details such as token, client ID, or some else
+1. **User requests a channel**: The viewer's player sends a request with their token or credentials
-1. Astra sends HTTP GET request to the Middleware.
-This request includes identification details and session information
+2. **Astra asks your Middleware**: Astra forwards the request details to your user management system
-1. Middleware validates request and sends back a response status
+3. **Middleware checks permissions**: Your system verifies if the user can access this channel
-1. If the Middleware grants access, then Astra provides access to the requested TV channel
+4. **Access granted or denied**: If approved, Astra streams the content; if not, access is blocked

 ## Configuration

-To configure Middleware Authorization open `Settings` -> `HTTP Auth`.
-From there, select the desired "Backend Type" and enter the appropriate "Backend Address" based on the selected type.
+Go to `Settings` → `HTTP Auth` in Astra.
+Choose your "Backend Type" and enter the "Backend Address" for your system.

 ### Ministra/Stalker